Tulip Period architecture: Fountains and sebils

-Early 18th-century religious complexes
+Religious complexes

-The Damat Ibrahim Pasha Complex, built by Ahmed III's grand vizier in 1720 and located near the Şehzade Mosque, is one of the most notable religious complexes built in this period.
+The Damat Ibrahim Pasha Complex, built by Ahmed III's grand vizier in 1720 and located near the Şehzade Mosque in Istanbul, is one of the most notable religious complexes built in this period.
 It functioned as a darülhadis (hadith school) and includes a library, a small mosque and classroom, student cells arranged around a courtyard, a cemetery near the street, and a sebil at the street corner.
 The sebil features some of the best ornamentation of the period.
 The same patron also built the Ibrahim Pasha Mosque in his hometown of Nevşehir in 1726.
-The mosque is still mostly Classical in form except in some details such as the unusually thin buttresses around the dome exterior.
+The mosque is still mostly classical in form except in some details such as the unusually thin buttresses around the dome exterior.

 The Şerif Halil Pasha Mosque Complex in Shumen (in present-day Bulgaria), although completed two decades later in 1744–1745, bears strong resemblances to the Nevşehir mosque and may have been built by the same architect or one that was familiar with Nevşehir.
 The mosque is adjoined by a courtyard madrasa, a primary school, and a library.

 The Tulip Period style also influenced the architecture of the Rızvaniye Mosque complex (1721–1722), one of the most famous religious complexes in Urfa, which was built next to the Balıklıgöl pool.
-The complex is known for the long decorative portico which stretches along the pool and opens onto the madrasa of the complex.
-The details most clearly belonging to the Tulip Period are the floral decoration in the mosque's doorway and its mihrab.
+The complex is known for the long decorative portico which stretches along the pool and opens onto a madrasa.
+The details that most clearly belong to the Tulip Period are the floral decoration in the mosque's doorway and its mihrab.

-The last major monument of the Tulip Period stage in Ottoman architecture and of the Classical style is the Hekimoğlu Ali Pasha Mosque complex completed in 1734–1735 and sponsored by Hekimoğlu Ali Pasha.
-This mosque reflects an overall Classical form and is very similar to the nearby Cerrah Pasha Mosque (late 16th century), but the flexible placement of the various components of the complex around a garden enclosure is more reflective of the new changes in tastes.
+The last major monument of the Tulip Period stage in Ottoman architecture – and of the classical style more broadly – is the Hekimoğlu Ali Pasha Mosque complex, completed in 1734–1735 and sponsored by Hekimoğlu Ali Pasha.
+This mosque reflects an overall classical form and is very similar to the nearby Cerrah Pasha Mosque (late 16th century), but the flexible placement of the various components of the complex around a garden enclosure is more reflective of the new changes in tastes.
 For example, the main gate of the complex is topped by a library, a feature which would have been unusual in earlier periods.
 It also has a very ornate sebil positioned at the street corner, next to the founder's tomb.
 The interior of the mosque is light and decorated with tiles from the Tekfursaray kilns, which were of lesser quality than those of the earlier Iznik period.
 One group of tiles is painted with an illustration of the Great Mosque of Mecca, a decorative feature of which there were multiple examples in this period.